-This season, we continue highlighting stories of people and organizations making a difference in their communities and throughout the country.
+This season, we highlight stories of people and organizations making a difference in their communities and throughout the country.
 We’re bringing you to a familiar place or two as well as some new locations that we bet you’ve never seen.
 There are remarkable gardeners, industry experts and environmental movements out there, and we are so excited to bring more of them to your living room.

 Not sure if your local PBS station is broadcasting Growing a Greener World this fall?
 Check our Station and Schedule tool.

 Growing a Greener World is an Emmy Award-winning TV show appearing on national Public Television that features organic gardening, green living and farm-to-table cooking.
 Each episode focuses on compelling and inspirational people making a positive impact on the planet through gardening and shares DIY information that we can all use at home.
 Currently in its ninth season, this gardening series covers everything from edible gardening, urban homesteading and hobby farming to seasonal cooking, canning and preserving the harvest.

 Episode 808: The Green Bronx Machine (2018 Emmy Award Winner!)

 It only takes a moment after meeting Stephen Ritz of The Green Bronx Machine to know that this is a man devoted to changing the lives of his students.
 Through passion, patience, and the power of a plant that produces real food (as in fresh fruits and vegetables), Stephen Ritz and his Green Bronx Machine are building healthy minds and bodies and empowering thousands of children to discover and exploit the potential they never knew they had.

 Spend any amount of time talking to farmers, and you’re sure to hear some inspiring stories: people working with their hands… people working with nature… people working for better communities.
 And while growing food is often something that’s passed down from generation to generation, some of the best stories come from men and women for whom farming is a second career.